su-squares/tenthousandsu.com/_posts/2021-10-18-the-underlay.md

 ## The old way

 The main Su Squares contract allows anybody to update their Squares by posting a transaction to the smart contract with their Square's updated image, title and URL.
-This can be done on the TenThousandSu.com website or using anything that interacts with smart contrats, such as Etherscan.
+This can be done on the TenThousandSu.com website or using anything that interacts with smart contracts, such as Etherscan.

 ```solidity
 function personalizeSquare(uint squareId, bytes rgbData, string title, string href) external payable;